 The travel company Bethel Coach Tours (which owns and operates Museum Bible Tours) was first started in 1988.
 BCT saw an opportunity to assist fellow brothers and sisters to visit the Bethel facilities in New York State, including the world headquarters of Jehovah’s Witnesses in New York City.
 So we gathered information on how we could do it and went to work.
 Our first trip ever to New York City and Bethel was organized for our local congregation in Alamogordo, New Mexico.
 Now BCT arranges for Jehovah's Witnesses from all over the world to see the Bethel homes (branch offices) in different countries.

 Fast-forward to 2016 and another need became evident.
 For several years Jehovah's Witnesses living on the east coast have enjoyed taking Bible tours at the Metropolitan Museum of Art in New York City.
 We thought, could something similar be organized on the west coast?
 Again, we gathered information on how we could do it and went to work.
 The BCT team came up with a website called Museum Bible Tours which serves as a clearing house and portal for all of our Bible tour arrangements.
-Presently, we offer Bible tours of the Los Angeles County Museum of Art, The Plantin-Moretus Museum in Antwerp, Belgium and the Israel Museum in Jerusalem.
+Presently, we offer Bible tours at the Los Angeles County Museum of Art, in Los Angeles, California, The Plantin-Moretus Museum in Antwerp, Belgium the Israel Museum in Jerusalem, Israel, the Oriental Institute Museum in Chicago, Illinois, and the Museum of the Bible in Washington, DC.
 In time, we hope to have other reputable museums as part of the Museum Bible Tours' arrangements.

 What do the banners say in Hebrew, Greek and Latin?
 "Bible Tours."